The Lion King (franchise): Films

-Traditionally animated films
+Traditionally animated feature films

 The Lion King

 The Lion King is the original film of the franchise.
 It was directed by Roger Allers and Rob Minkoff.
-It was produced by Walt Disney Feature Animation, premiered in selected cities on June 15, 1994, and widely released to theaters on June 24 by Walt Disney Pictures.
-The Lion King is the 32nd Disney animated feature film and belongs to an era known as the Disney Renaissance.
+It was produced by Walt Disney Feature Animation, premiered in selected cities on June 15, 1994, and widely released in theaters on June 24 by Walt Disney Pictures.
+The Lion King belongs to an era known as the Disney Renaissance.
 The plot of the film is influenced by William Shakespeare's play Hamlet, and is believed to have been inspired by Osamu Tezuka's 1960s Japanese anime series Kimba the White Lion.

 Around the World with Timon and Pumbaa

 The series The Lion King's Timon & Pumbaa had a direct-to-video film named Around the World with Timon and Pumbaa, with Nathan Lane and Ernie Sabella reprising their roles as Timon and Pumbaa respectively.
 The story tells of Pumbaa getting struck by lightning, losing all his memory, and Timon helps refrain every moment they spent.
 After Pumbaa gets his memory back, lightning strikes Timon losing his memory this time, making Pumbaa break the fourth wall by telling the viewers to rewind the tape to start at the beginning, being it was the only way to help Timon remember.
 Several episodes from the series are featured in this film.
 Aside from this film, two other DVDs, Dining Out... and On Holiday... are an hour compilation of other episodes of the series.
 No DVDs have been released in the U.S. but were released on VHS.